Qualify as a barrister

 Solicitors

 If you are doing a GDL and you want to become a solicitor - there is no expiration date, but if you wish to use it to gain entry to the LPC you must have accepted an offer of a place on a GDL by 31 August 2021 and started it by 31 December 2021 - see our law conversion/GDL section for further guidance.
-The LPC route will only be available up until 2032 and many course providers may stop running the LPC beyond a certain point, possibly as early as 2022/23, due to the implementation of the Solicitors Qualifying Exam.
+The LPC route is valid until 2032 for those who are eligible, however, many course providers have already stopped offering the LPC as they move to the Solicitors Qualifying Exam and so there are likely to be limited options, if any, to do an LPC beyond 2025/26..

 The SRA stipulates that the LPC assessments must be passed within five years (from the date of the first assessment).
 After completion, there is no expiry date on it.
 However, it is not recommended to leave a big gap between completing the LPC and applying for a training contract.
 Further information about the LPC requirements are available on the SRA website.